JaWarrior12/constitution-rewrite/constitution.md

 - viii.
 In the event of vote fraud, all votes cast by the perpetrator shall be ignored.
 - ix.
 No vote can be retroactive.
 - x.
 A minimum of three senators must proofread any proposed vote; the proofreaders can be selected by the person proposing the vote.
 Any senator who is not an archon may refuse to proofread a vote.
 The suggestions of the proofreaders are non-binding.
 When the vote is started, the names of all proofreaders must be listed; all suggestions which were presented by the proofreaders which were not implemented must be disclosed in the vote message.
+- xi.
+If a vote fails to reach the required majority for its body (including factoring in neutral votes) then it shall be considered undecided.
+Undecided votes are to pass to the alternate body (senate votes to assembly and assembly votes to senate).
+For deciding, this cycle shall proceed until one body gives a definitive outcome.
 ## c.
 Hellenes
 - i.
 Members of a Hellene clan are entitled to membership of HL.
 - ii.
 An attack on a member of HL using proper HL and or Hellene tags is an attack on all HL and Hellenes members.